Walmart hires off-duty officers ahead of El Paso reopening

 Martin said it’s unclear how long Walmart will continue to staff every location.

-Pay for the off-duty officers is about $50 per hour depending on their rank, or about double their hourly wage.
+The off-duty officers are paid about $50 per hour, depending on their rank, which is about double the officers’ full-time hourly wage.

-Walmart declined to discuss the hiring of police officers, the costs, or if they are taking similar steps in other cities.
+Walmart officials declined to discuss the hiring of police officers, the costs, or if the company is taking similar steps in other cities.

 “We typically do not share our security measures publicly because it could make them less effective, but they may include hiring additional security, adding cameras in store and using ‘lot cops’ in the parking lot,” said Walmart spokeswoman Delia Garcia, referring to security cameras placed in parking lots.
 “We will continue our long-standing practice of regularly evaluating our staffing, training, procedures, and technology which are designed to provide a safe working and shopping experience.”